Here’s what you should know about car insurance and driving laws in Kentucky.

 If you choose to get uninsured motorist insurance in Kentucky and you have more than one car on your policy, you’re allowed to stack your coverage.
 When you stack coverage, your policy limit gets multiplied by the number of cars that are insured.
 For example, if you had policy limits of $50,000/$100,000 and two cars, your limits would increase to $100,000/$200,000.

 Getting a DUI in Kentucky is a serious offense, and the conviction will stay on your record for 10 years.
+A DUI conviction can also significantly increase your insurance premiums.
 Here are the penalties for a DUI in Kentucky:

 Second offense within a year of first: 5 years Third and subsequent offenses within 5 years: 30 months |

-In Kentucky, wearing a seat belt is a primary law in all seats for those 8 year old and older, or those under the age of 7 and over 57 inches tall.6 That means a law enforcement officer is allowed to cite you for not wearing a seat belt, even if you are breaking no other laws.
+In Kentucky, wearing a seat belt is a primary law in all seats for those 8 years old and older, or those under the age of 7 and over 57 inches tall.5 That means a law enforcement officer is allowed to cite you for not wearing a seat belt, even if you are breaking no other laws.

-Kentucky does not have a blanket ban on the use of handheld devices, but drivers under the age of 18 are not allowed to use a cell phone while driving.7 In addition, it’s illegal for all drivers in Kentucky, regardless of age, to text and drive.
+Kentucky has strengthened its distracted driving laws in recent years.
+Drivers under the age of 18 are not allowed to use a cell phone while driving for any purpose.6 In addition, it’s illegal for all drivers in Kentucky, regardless of age, to text and drive.
 The ban on texting and driving is a primary law that comes with a $25 fine for a first offense and a $50 fine for subsequent offenses.

 A teen in Kentucky is allowed to get a learner’s permit, which costs $15, at age 16.
 Once the teen has a permit, they must follow certain rules.